grifano/ios-solo-converter/readme.md

 Happy exploring!

-# Project: Lord Of The Ring - Currency Converter App
+# Project: Solo Currency Converter App

 ![](./public/github-showcase.webp)

 ### Overview

-A simple, user-friendly app designed to convert Lord of the Rings-inspired currencies.
-Users can enter an amount in the left field and instantly view the converted value in the right field.
-Choose from six Middle-earth currencies by tapping on an icon in the currency selection screen.
-The app also includes an information screen displaying current exchange rates for all denominations.
-Built with Swift, this app provides a fun, interactive experience for fans and fantasy lovers alike.
+A simple, user-friendly app designed to convert currency based on user local currency.

 Your users should be able to:

 - Enter an amount in one field to convert it to another currency.
-- Select from six currencies by tapping on an icon.
+- Select currency from list of countries.
-- View exchange rates for all currencies on the info screen.
 - Save preferred currencies for future use.
-- Switch between left and right currency fields for conversions.
+- Switch between "from" and "to" currencies for conversions.

 ### Tech Stack: